donele/crlib/README.md

  - If prediction exceeds the trading cost, take a position of USD 1.00.
  - If it is expected that the loss from holding the current position would be larger than the trading cost, liquidate.

 The cost of crossing the spread is calculated as half of the adjusted width (0.5 * adj_width).
-Different exit strategy may be tested in the future analyses.
+Different exit strategies may be tested in the future analyses.

 The trading is simulated between 2024-07-07 and 2024-07-31.
 A number of simulations are generated with different trading fees.
 The fill ratio is assumed to be 100%.